stevenlanders/stevenlanders.github.io/_posts/2014-07-14-thoughtworks-interview-process.markdown

 ### 8. Offer

-I received an offer in the following weeks, and look forwrad to joining on July 28th.
+I received an offer in the following weeks, and look forward to joining on July 28th.